 - 100kb’ messages are between 100,000 and 500,000 bytes.

-Be sure to empty the Trash using “Delete Forever” if you need to free up the space immediately.
-Otherwise it will automatically be removed in 30 days time.
+Be sure to empty the Trash using “Delete Forever” if you need to free up space immediately.
+Otherwise, it will automatically be removed in 30 days time.